How Many Thumbnails Should You Make Per Video?

 Multiple thumbnails aren't always necessary.
 Skip the extra effort for:

-- Very low-stakes content — community updates, behind-the-scenes clips, or content you don't expect to drive significant traffic.
+• Very low-stakes content like community updates, behind-the-scenes clips, or anything you don't expect to drive significant traffic.

-- Concept-testing videos — when you're testing an entirely new content format, your priority is validating the idea, not optimising the packaging.
+• Concept-testing videos.
+If you're testing an entirely new content format, your priority is validating the idea, not optimising the packaging.

 For these cases, one well-designed thumbnail is sufficient.
 If you're unsure whether your single thumbnail is strong enough, check our guide on diagnosing and fixing a low YouTube CTR.